sindresorhus/awesome-npm/readme.md

 ### Don't add to package.json when installing

-By default npm adds any package you install to the `dependencies` field in package.json (since v5).
-You can prevent this by specifying the `--no-save` flag or you can add it to `devDependencies` with `--save-dev`/`-D`:
+By default npm adds packages you install to the `dependencies` field in package.json (since v5).
+You can prevent this by specifying the `--no-save` flag.
+You can add a package to `devDependencies` with `--save-dev`/`-D`:

 ```
 $ npm install --save-dev ava